neilotoole/streamcache/README.md

 multiple callers to sample some or all of the of the contents of a source reader, while only reading from the source reader once.

-This is admittedly a rather arcane need.
+This is, admittedly, a rather arcane situation.
+But, here it is:

 Let's say we're reading from `stdin`.
 For example:

 ```shell